Bachelor of Graphic Design

 Overview

-Immerse yourself in hands-on studio learning from the very beginning of your degree.
+With hands-on studio learning from the very beginning of your degree, you'll address real-world challenges and engage with creative design solutions.

 I got to try different kinds of design: branding design, packaging, typography, screen design, even exhibition design.
 Learning all of them allowed me to discover my interests and specialise in areas I wanted to further explore.